 Replacement text to be provided.

 There was a suggestion that the current criteria, which tend to be size, ship type and difficulty of the fairway are still suitable for judging the need for implementing mandatory pilotage.
 However, it was observed that risk assessment is not a precise science and is seen as a support to decision making.
-This means that a final decision could be challenged.
+This means that a final decision based on risk analysis could be challenged.

-If a new process were to be developed it would need to be transparent.
-It would need to be associated with a cost / benefit analysis and take account of intangible criteria, such as poor public opinion that will follow an accident, especially if associated with pollution.
-Other considerations in the discussion were that despite improved technology, can it be used properly and would increased VTS coverage help?
-Embarking a pilot or operating with VTS coverage can be viewed as insurance.
+For that reason any new process that were to be developed would need to be transparent.
+It would need to be associated with a cost / benefit analysis and take account of intangible criteria, such as poor public opinion that might follow an accident, especially if associated with pollution.
+Other considerations would include discussion of use of improved technology and increased VTS coverage.
+Alternatively, embarking a pilot or operating with VTS coverage could be viewed as added insurance to having a pilot on board.

 It was also commented that with increasing use of LNG as a vessel fuel administrations may be forced to review their legislation about dangerous cargoes.